-Today we will continue with remaining QTP checkpoints i.e XML, Accessibility, and Database Checkpoints.
+Today we will continue with the remaining QTP checkpoints i.e XML, Accessibility, and Database Checkpoints.
 This is the last tutorial on QTP checkpoints.
 We have covered details of all QTP checkpoints in the last 4 tutorials.

 By adding XML checkpoints to your test, you can check the contents of individual XML data files or documents that are a part of your Web application.

 - You can perform checkpoints on XML documents contained in Web pages or frames, on XML files, and on test objects that support XML.